connor122721/genome-explorer/README.md

 Humans, fruit flies, water fleas, tardigrades, spotted lanternflies, barnacles, octopuses, and more!

 ---

-Built with help from Claude.
-Feedback welcome!
+Built with help from Claude and various HTML websites.
+Any feedback welcome!
+Email: connor.murray.phd@gmail.com